Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, temporary signs require a temporary sign permit.

-No, chickens are not allowed in residential zones.
+chickens and other animals considered livestock are not allowed in residential zones.
 Only the Agriculture and Holding Zones.

 Front porch and front patio expansions are not permitted as they are considered accessory structures.
 Accessory structures are not permitted in the front yard.